syzer/distributed-game-of-life/README.md

 #WAT

+Run your js in multithreaded!.
+Harness up to 100% CPU power.
-GOL done in distributed manner
+GOL done in distributed manner,

 #HOW